This is Part 2. Follow links for Part 1, 3, 4, 5, 6, 7 and 8.

 The Key Distinction

-VT is float-adjusted.
+VT weights are float-adjusted.

-Buy-and-hold slices are return-adjusted.
+Buy-and-hold slice weights are return-adjusted.

 That may sound subtle, but the long-term implications are large.